 - Import additional mesh formats using assimp (requires pyassimp or cyassimp)

 - Import and export 2D or 3D vector paths from/to DXF or SVG files

-- Export meshes as binary STL, binary PLY, ASCII OFF, COLLADA, dictionaries, JSON- serializable dictionaries (base64 encoded arrays), MSGPACK- serializable dictionaries (binary string arrays)
+- Export meshes as binary STL, binary PLY, ASCII OFF, GLTF/GLB 2.0, COLLADA, dictionaries, JSON- serializable dictionaries (base64 encoded arrays), MSGPACK- serializable dictionaries (binary string arrays)

-- Internal caching of computed values (validated with a zlib.adler32 CRC on face/vertex data)
+- Internal caching of computed values validated using numpy hashes

 - Fast loading of binary files through importers written by defining custom numpy dtypes